mrg/cbe/inserting-objects/basic-inserts.md

   <tr>
 </table>

-The Basic Inserts example focuses on a single `PEOPLE` table and a corresponding `Person.java` class (the database table being named in the plural and the Java class in the singular).
+The Basic Inserts example focuses on a single `PEOPLE` table and a corresponding `Person` class (the database table being named in the plural and the Java class in the singular).
 Open the model (located in the resource directory) in Cayenne Modeler to see full class names, optimistic locking attributes, primary key generation strategies, etc.

+## Database

 The `PEOPLE` table is defined as: